mainwp/mainwp/readme.txt

 10. Manage Clients Screen

 == Changelog ==

+= 4.5.1.2 - 9-14-2023 =
+* Fixed: An issue with menu items overlapping on smaller screens
+* Fixed: Overflow issue in the Select Sites element tabular menu
+* Fixed: Missing plugin wp.org link in plugin info modal
+* Fixed: Suspend Sites button not working in the Cilent Overview widget
+* Added: Usetiful trigger for the Demo Mode tour
+* Added: Missing menu items in the mobile menu element
+* Updated: Breakpoint for displaying the Mobile menu element to 1100px

 = 4.5.1.1 - 9-6-2023 =
 * Fixed: Bug with triggering Plugin updates in bulk from the Plugins Updates page